netscaler/netscaler-k8s-ingress-controller/docs/configure/ingress-classes.md

          - Matches any ingress if the `spec.ingressClassName` field of the Ingress object is set and a `v1.IngressClass` resource exists with the same name and the `spec.controller` field of the resource is `citrix.com/ingress-controller`.

-- If the Citrix ingress controller is started with one or more ingress classes set using the `--ingress-classes` argument.
+- If the Netscaler ingress controller is started with one or more ingress classes set using the `--ingress-classes` argument.

     - If the Kubernetes version is lesser than 1.19 (IngressClass V1 resource is supported)